CloudLabs-Samples/EduLabs/BigData/HDF/Lab-Guide.md

 This lab explains you to set up a big data analytics class.
 It assists the user in dealing with massive volumes of data and apply machine and statistical learning methods to obtain data insights.
 A key objective of this lab is to learn how to use data analytics technologies, such as Apache Hadoop's open-source software package, which provides tools for storing, managing, and processing massive data.

 In this lab, we will use Hortonworks DataFlow (HDF), a popular commercial version of Hadoop provided by Cloudera.
-We are using HDP Sandbox 3.0.1, which is a free, simplified version of the platform that is used to design for learning and experimentation purpose.
-We may use either Windows or Linux virtual machines (VM) with HDP Sandbox deployed, but here we are using windows virtual machine to perform this lab.
+We are using HDF Sandbox 3.0.1, which is a free, simplified version of the platform that is used to design for learning and experimentation purpose.
+We may use either Windows or Linux virtual machines (VM) with HDF Sandbox deployed, but here we are using windows virtual machine to perform this lab.

 ### Task 1: Verifying the Pre-requisites of the lab